ribl/SwiftTextViewHashtag/README.md

 * In the storyboard, make sure the TextView can detect *Links*
 * For the above to work, de-select *Editable*

-At this point, URLs in the textview will open links in the Safari app.
+At this point, URLs in the textview will open in the Safari app.

 ### Add link attributes to the hashtags